MMaartenvanWilligen/seleniumGridTest/selenium-grid/localGrid/README.md

 - Java 8

 #### Fork and clone project
-Navigate to the Github repository: https://github.com/ConnectHolland/Front-End-Testing-Framework/selenium-grid/

 Click, at the top right corner of the page, on the fork button.
+Fork the selenium-grid.

-Then make a local clone from the fork on your machine.
+Then clone the fork on your local machine

 ``` command
 $ git clone https://github.com/YOUR-USERNAME/Front-End-Testing-Framework/selenium-grid/